-I read those kinds of stories with tears in my eyes, thinking about my single mom.
-Abigail Campa, the modest Catholic daughter of an orphaned migrant farm worker, showed me through a divorce, a broken heart, being broke, different jobs — including working as a family doctor’s receptionist, applying to work at Wal-Mart in her 50s, and eventually working in real estate — that you can dust yourself off and start again.
-She showed me there’s dignity in a hard day’s work, and that your work doesn’t define you, it reveals you.
+That struggle feeds me till this day mom -- you're unwillingness to quit on us still feeds me, and is why I don't quit on myself or others.
+You showed me, through a divorce, a broken heart, being broke, through working as a receptionist for a family doctor, applying for work at grocery stores, and now working and thriving in real estate -- that you can dust yourself off and start again, and that there's dignity in a hard day's work, that your work doesn't define you, it reveals you.

 Today, I am running for congress to fight for my mother, all women and the women of future generations.